-This section describes trends in commercial pounds sold, revenues and prices, for the Guam bottomfish fishery.
-Figure 11 presents the trends of commercial pounds sold and revenues of bottomfish fishery during 2012-2022 and Figure 12 presents the trend of total caught versus commercial landings pounds sold during 2012-2022 (for BMUS and boat-base surveys only).
+This section describes trends in commercial pounds sold, revenue, and price for the Guam bottomfish fishery.
+Figure 11 presents the trends of commercial pounds sold and revenues of bottomfish fishery from 2003 to 2022, and Figure 12 presents the trend of total pounds caught versus commercial landings pounds sold over the same time period (i.e., for BMUS in boat-base creel survey data only).
 Supporting data for Figure 11 and Figure 12 are shown in Table 56.
-Table 56 also includes the percentage of pounds sold to the total pounds caught of the bottomfish fishery.
+Table 56 also includes the percentage of pounds sold relative to the total pounds caught in the bottomfish fishery.
 Both nominal and adjusted values are included in the table.
-However, only two years (2017 and 2018) of data are presented in the charts and tables, because the data for most of the other years were confidential due to fewer than three participating vendors in the data.
+However, only two years (2017 and 2018) of data are presented in the charts and tables because the data for most of the other years were confidential due to fewer than three participating vendors in the data.

-As shown in Figure 11, only two years (2017 and 2018) of commercial landings and revenue are presented during the 20 year-time period, due to data confidentiality considerations for other years (fewer than 3 participating vendors).
-The total commercial landings and revenue were estimated/expanded based on the sample data provided by dealers who participated the receipt book data collection program.
+As shown in Figure 11, commercial landings data for 2003, 2007, 2010, 2011, and 2022 during the 20-year time period are not presented due to data confidentiality considerations (i.e., fewer than three participating vendors).
+The total commercial landings and revenue were expanded based on the sample data provided by dealers who participated the receipt book data collection program.
 Trends in fish prices were not presented for the same data confidentiality concerns.